-Welcome to Dallol, Ethiopia and the volcanoes, geysers and cracked earth that make up the landscape of the hottest place on Earth.
+Welcome to Dallol, Ethiopia, where volcanoes, geysers and fractured earth form the landscape of the hottest place in the world.

 No matter how low you have your thermostat set this summer, chances are your neighborhood’s heat conditions pale in comparison to everyday temperatures in Dallol, Ethiopia.
 With average temperatures consistently hovering at 94 ˚F, Dallol, Ethiopia might just be the hottest inhabited place on the planet.